Guo Jun: Education

-Before and after his ordination, he earned degrees in various fields of study.
+Before and after his ordination, Guo Jun earned degrees in various fields of study.
 He has a diploma in biotechnology from Ngee Ann Polytechnic, Singapore.
-He also earned his degree in Buddhist philosophy from Fu Yan Buddhist Institute, Taiwan, Bachelor of Arts in Psychology and Sociology from Monash University, Australia, and Master of Buddhist Studies from University of Sydney, Australia.
+Guo Jun also earned his degree in Buddhist philosophy from Fu Yan Buddhist Institute, Taiwan, Bachelor of Arts in Psychology and Sociology from Monash University, Australia, and Master of Buddhist Studies from University of Sydney, Australia.

 Life and religious training

 Guo Jun started practicing meditation intensely in 1997.
 He studied various traditions of Buddhist practice, from Tibetan Buddhism, Theravada Buddhism, and also Mahayana tradition, including Chan Buddhism under the guidance of Sheng-yen.
 He entered solitary retreat in 1999 in Korea at Hwa Gye Sa Buddhist Monastery and Song Kwang Sa Buddhist Monastery.

-After learning under personal tutelage of Sheng-yen from Dharma Drum Mountain, Taipei, Taiwan, he got dharma transmission.
+After learning under personal tutelage of Sheng-yen from Dharma Drum Mountain, Taipei, Taiwan, Guo Jun got dharma transmission.
 In 2005 he received lineage transmission as the 58th generation Dharma heir of Linji Chan school and 53rd generation Dharma heir of Caodong Chan School of Chinese Buddhism.
-He also got dharma transmission from Qinying from Fuhui Monastery, Taipei, Taiwan and received transmission as the 42nd generation of Dharma heir of Xianshou Huayan and Cien East Asian Yogācāra schools of Chinese Buddhism.
-On the 28th of August 2013, Hsing Yun, the founder of Fo Guang Shan, held the passing of doctrines ceremony for the 69 from the second generation of disciples at Tathagata Hall and Guo Jun was one of them.
+Guo Jun also got dharma transmission from Qinying from Fuhui Monastery, Taipei, Taiwan and received transmission as the 42nd generation of Dharma heir of Xianshou Huayan and Cien East Asian Yogācāra schools of Chinese Buddhism.
+On 28 August 2013, Hsing Yun, the founder of Fo Guang Shan, held the passing of doctrines ceremony for the 69 from the second generation of disciples at Tathagata Hall and Guo Jun was one of them.

-He is a member of Australian Psychological Society.
+Guo Jun is a member of Australian Psychological Society.
 He is also a spiritual and guiding teacher of Chan Community Canada, and Dharmajala Indonesia.
 He was the abbot of Dharma Drum Retreat Center in Pine Bush, New York from 2005 to 2008.
-He was the abbot of Mahabodhi Temple in Singapore until 2017.
+Guo Jun was the abbot of Mahabodhi Temple in Singapore until 2017.
 In February 2017, Guo Jun stepped down as abbot of the Mahabodhi Monastery and now the president of the monastery's management committee.
-Jing Yao replaced him as the abbott, witnessed by senior monks from various countries.
+Jing Yao replaced him as the abbot, witnessed by senior monks from various countries.